 THREE: Pour about 2/3 of the batter into a prepare loaf pan, and then sprinkle on about half of the cinnamon and sugar mixture.
 Then, cover with the remaining banana bread mixture followed by the remaining cinnamon and sugar mixture.

-FOUR: Bake for 50-55 minutes or until a toothpick inserted in the center comes out clean.
+FIVE: Bake for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Let cool for 30-45 minutes before removing from the loaf pan, and let cool completely before slicing into.